Spade-kun/Data-Struct-Code/README.md

-Simple Data Struction Concept for sorting person class
+## Simple Data Struction Concept for sorting person class

+# Check the code in the main activity for both file xml and java